v-research/lastchat/README.md

 The echo prints the message to the STDOUT but, instead of being sent to the screen, it is redirect-ed to the STDIN (the standard input) of the command `nc`.

-You can read more on redirection in the [referece manual](https://www.gnu.org/software/bash/manual/bash.html#Redirecting-Output)
+You can read more on redirection in the [reference manual](https://www.gnu.org/software/bash/manual/bash.html#Redirecting-Output)
 But you can see the 'pipe' command `|` as taking the output of its left hand side and sending it as input to what it's on his right hand side.